rafaelpernil2/StatefulPromises/README.md

 #### PromiseBatch

-.promiseAll(concurrentLimit: number): Your classic Promise.all() but:
+.promiseAll(concurrentLimit?: number): Your classic Promise.all() but:

 * saving all results no matter what
 * in an object format using the name of each promise as a key instead of an array
 * with a concurrency limit for specifying how many promises you want to execute at the same time

-.promiseAny(concurrentLimit: number): Same as promiseAll() but never throws an error.
+.promiseAny(concurrentLimit?: number): Same as promiseAll() but never throws an error.
 For providing seamless user experiences.

 .retryRejected(): If when calling promiseALl() or promiseAny(), some promise failed, you may retry those automatically with this method.
 Ideal for automatic error recovery